-If one would ask us what has impressed us the most in our ongoing search for new Japanese directorial talent, we would – maybe contrary to everyone’s expectations – not say that it’s the diversity of new voices that has impressed us.
-More than anything, it is how these directors have utilized the interplay between the image and the signifier and how they, with their short-movies, corroborate the importance of the signifier.
-Our next director, Takeshi Kogahara, is not exception.
+If one asks us what impresses us the most in our ongoing search for new Japanese directorial talent, we would – maybe contrary to everyone’s expectations – not say that it is the diversity of new voices.
+What impresses our more than anything, it is how these directors have utilized the interplay between the image and the signifier and how they, with their short-movies, corroborate the importance of the signifier.
+Our next director, Takeshi Kogahara, is no exception.

 Fuminao Yamamoto (Kenshin Endo) and Nagisa (Himeka Asami) do not participate in the swimming lessons.
 They always sit at the edge of the pool.
 But while this could an opportunity to bond, Yamamoto always remains silent, not uttering a word to her.
 One day, she asks why he doesn’t talk to her.